 Legitimate self-defense: Self-defense is a right, and even a duty, that we all have.
 Jesus’ Second Commandment summing up the entire moral law states: “Love your neighbor as you love yourself.”
 Loving oneself certainly means we must defend ourselves and protect ourselves against the unjust aggression of others.
 Therefore, if someone is trying to do us grave harm, the right of self-defense is absolute.

-Of course in these examples we are talking about very serious needs for self-defense.
+Of course, in these examples we are talking about very serious needs for self-defense.
 Very few people will ever experience such a need for this level of self-defense in their lives.
-But, nonetheless, it’s important to understand this in principle even if the practical need is never made present.
+Nonetheless, it’s important to understand this in principle even if the practical need is never made present.